(Note: in Blender, this is referred to as a 'Lamp Output'.)

 At first sight it doesn't appear to do much.
 As always in Cycles 4D, the secret is in connecting other nodes to the Emission node.
 For example, you could do this:

 What this does is use a Light Falloff node to control the falloff.
 By default Cycles 4D uses a quadratic (inverse-square) falloff, as this is physically correct.
 If you want to use a different falloff, such as linear falloff or no falloff at all, you can use a light material and a light falloff node.
 In this example, the Strength of the emission shader is controlled by the light falloff node to give no light falloff (that's what 'Constant' means).
-Note that as a result the light is much brighter and the Strength in the light falloff node has been greatly reduced.
+Note that as a result the light is much brighter.